cupcake header

 Remember that your cupcake soap is only as good as your soap base - buy a good quality soap base at your craft store.

-There are several on-line and off-line businesses that sell hand-made cupcake soaps.
-A search of the internet or local telephone directory will list suppliers.
+There are several on-line and off-line businesses that sell cupcake soaps.
+Here are some of my favorites

 Return from Cupcake Soap to Cupcake Craft